timourM-immalle/phpcookieclicker/README.md

 git checkout cookie
 ```

-(If you shell has a nice prompt, it will show the current branch.)
+(If your shell has a nice prompt, it will show the current branch.)

 # Experiment!